 - A magnetic field is something different than an EMP.
 And i doubt that a field just strong enough to rip weapons out of their hands would induce enough current to fry their phones that way, as it isn't pulsed quite that fast.

-- Terminator III had John Conner use a magenetic coil against the Terminatrix, which dragged the gun out of his hand, but they seemed unaffected by anything else on their bodies, like belt buckles or zippers.
+- Terminator 3: Rise of the Machines had John Conner use a magnetic coil against the Terminatrix, which dragged the gun out of his hand, but they seemed unaffected by anything else on their bodies, like belt buckles or zippers.
 It might work, however, if they're made of non-ferromagnetic metals, such as brass or aluminium.

 - In This Island Earth Exeter tells Cal and Ruth their hands become stuck to metal supports because the supports are magnetized.
 When the film was shown in Mystery Science Theater 3000 The Movie, Mike noted "if your hands were metal that would mean something."

-- The second Spider-Man film boasts a fusion reactor that attracts anything even remotely metallic to it (from up to several hundred yards away)... except for the components of the reactor itself, Doc Ock's tentacles, and little things like the metal components used to hold the pier together...
+- Spider-Man 2 boasts a fusion reactor that attracts anything even remotely metallic to it (from up to several hundred yards away)... except for the components of the reactor itself, Doc Ock's tentacles, and little things like the metal components used to hold the pier together...
 Granted, Ock does mention that the tentacles are 'impervious to magnetism'...

 - In the James Bond film Die Another Day, Bond activates an MRI machine to disarm a North Korean soldier.
 Ignoring the fact that it takes hours for an MRI to fully power up, the only things that the magnet attracts are the pistol and a few medical implements, leaving the steel table, hospital bed, etc completely untouched.